Freshworks announced today the appointment of veteran Software as a Service (SaaS) executive David Thompson as chief marketing officer

 In the coming weeks, Freshworks will launch a separate ambitious branding effort that builds upon the themes of the “Hit Refresh” campaign.

 Freshworks provides organizations of all sizes with SaaS solutions that make it easy for customer support, sales and marketing professionals to communicate effectively with customers for better service and collaborate with team members to resolve customer issues.
 The company's products include Freshdesk, Freshservice, Freshsales, Freshcaller, Freshteam, Freshchat and Freshmarketer.
 Founded in October 2010, Freshworks Inc., is backed by Accel, Tiger Global Management, CapitalG and Sequoia Capital India.
 Freshworks’ headquarters are located in San Bruno, Calif., with global offices in India, UK, Australia and Germany.
-The company's cloud-based suite is widely used by over 150,000 businesses around the world including the NHS, Honda, Rightmove, Hugo Boss, Citizens Advice, Toshiba and Cisco.
+The company's cloud-based suite is widely used by over 40,000 customers around the world including the NHS, Honda, Rightmove, Hugo Boss, Citizens Advice, Toshiba and Cisco.

 Sorry, our deep-dive didn’t help.
 Please try a different search term.